List of musical supergroups: Groups with numerous albums and/or live appearances

-Groups with a less single releases/album, live/audio appearances
+Groups with fewer single/album releases, live/audio appearances

 These were often one-show or one-album projects or EPs, though some played more than one show or recorded more than one single or EPs, because all or most members were involved in other bands or groups.
 Some groups listed were also either a collaborative effort as well as created for television specials and/or may have released one project or few singles as well as unite one or few times on an audio recording or live performance appearance.

 Charity supergroups

 Charity groups are usually one-shot projects, organized to create a charity record to raise money or awareness for a cause or charity.
 Notable examples are the various charity supergroups which formed in response to the 1983–85 famine in Ethiopia, initiated by Band Aid which recorded "Do They Know It's Christmas?" in 1984, such as USA for Africa ("We Are the World") and Northern Lights ("Tears Are Not Enough"), as well as the 1986 heavy metal project Hear 'n Aid.